Sleep Disorders

 • Age

-Click here to learn more about the causes of sleep disorders, or continue reading below to find out the panoply of treatment options for sleep disorders.
+Click here to learn more about the causes of sleep disorders, or continue reading below to find out the breadth of treatment options available for sleep disorders.

-There is no denying about the importance of a good night of sleep, yet unfortunately for many menopausal women, this is not a reality.
-As sleep disorders during menopause are commonly caused by hormonal fluctuations, three approaches can be considered for treating irregular periods: (1) lifestyle changes, (2) alternative medicine, and (3) drugs and surgery.
+There is no denying the importance of a good night's sleep, yet unfortunately for many menopausal women, this is not a reality.
+As sleep disorders during menopause are commonly caused by hormonal fluctuations, three approaches can be considered for treating sleep disorders: (1) Lifestyle Changes, (2) Alternative Medicine, and (3) Medications.
 Keep reading to learn more about these three possible approaches.

-This primary level of treatment involves the least amount of risk, though conversely it requires the highest amount of self discipline.
-Many times some simple changes in lifestyle can reap huge benefits in fighting sleep disorders.
+This primary level of treatment involves the least amount of risk, though conversely, it requires the highest amount of self-discipline.
+Many times, some simple changes in lifestyle can lead to huge benefits in fighting sleep disorders.

-Sleep disorders can be a result of other common menopausal symptoms such as night sweats or anxiety.
-This may lead to fatigue during the daytime, and difficulty with normal daily tasks.
-In this case the importance of a good night´s sleep cannot be stressed enough.
-Simple changes such as exercising, practicing stress relief techniques, cutting out caffeine and alcohol, and using the bedroom only for sleep, can all be helpful.
+Sleep disorders can be a result of other common menopause symptoms, such as night sweats or anxiety.
+This may lead to fatigue during the daytime and difficulty with normal daily tasks.
+In this case, the importance of a good night's sleep cannot be stressed enough.
+Simple changes such as exercising, practicing stress relief techniques, cutting out caffeine and alcohol, and using the bedroom only for sleep and sex can all be helpful.

 Tips for a Good Night of Sleep

-hypnosis have been found to bring some women relief as they help in inducing a calm state of mind, making it easier to fall asleep.
+If symptoms of sleep disorders persist, women may turn to natural medicine to alleviate their symptoms.
+Therapies such as massage and aromatherapy have been found to bring some women relief as they help induce a calm state of mind, making it easier to fall asleep.
 In addition, herbal supplements can be a good option for treating sleep disorders.

-If still suffering from sleep disorders, women may turn to the third, most drastic option, of pharmaceutical relief.
+If still suffering from sleep disorders, women may turn to the third, most drastic option: pharmaceutical relief.

-Various prescription sleep aids are available on the market, such as Ambien, diphenhydramine (Sominex), doxylamine (Unisom), and others.
-While these may be effective in the short term to get to sleep, in the long run they can cause dependence and don´t promote the healthy REM sleep that is so necessary for healthy mind and body function.
+Various prescription sleep aids are available, including zolpidem, diphenhydramine, and doxylamine, as well as others.
+While these may be effective in the short term to get to sleep, in the long run, they can lead to dependency and do not promote the healthy REM sleep that is necessary for overall health.

 Click on the following link to read more specifics about each of the treatments for sleep disorders in order to learn how to alleviate sleep disorders in a safe and effective way.